HomeEuropeBelarusPolotsk sights

 Polotsk sights

-As part of the next partition of Poland, Polotsk became part of the Russian Empire, and then became part of the Belarusian SSR within the Soviet Union.
-Today it is an important economic, scientific, cultural and tourist center of independent Belarus.
+As part of the next partition of Poland, Polotsk became part of the Russian Empire, and then became part of the Byelorussian SSR within the Soviet Union.

 Top 14 attractions of Polotsk

-We offer a brief description of the sights of Polotsk with photos and recommend you to visit this wonderful city.
-So, what can you see in Polotsk, what can it surprise?
+We offer you a brief description of Polotsk sights with photos and recommend you to visit this wonderful city.

 Spaso-Efrosinyevsky Monastery